madelinehakala/phenotype-prediction-tool-benchmarking/README.md

 ```

 ## Downloading and Formatting the Data
 Data can be accessed through the DeepGAMI GitHub repository.
 Clone the repo as instructed in the Dependencies section below.
-The data will be found in the "demo" folder.
 Once you have cloned the repo, run the following to make a master dataset that is compatible with the other (non-DeepGAMI) scripts:

 ```